kumarkushagra/dcm4chee/README.md

 ### Deployment

-Adjust the cron job schedule for `python main.py` to run during periods of minimal dcm4chee activity to avoid upload errors.
+Modify the path of `main.py` and timing of the cron job for `python main.py` to run when dcm4chee is least active to prevent upload errors.
+(Cron job has not been tested)

 ---
 ## Requirements